 The City of Bedford works closely with the Tarrant County Public Health Department in a county wide mosquito surveillance program.
 The participating cities set out mosquito traps for collection.
 Once collected the samples go to the health department's laboratory for testing of West Nile Virus and St. Louis Encephalitis.
-Each week 5 mosquito traps are set within our city limits.
-If a mosquito pool tests positive the city is notified so that we can take action to notify residents to protect themselves from mosquitoes.
+Each week five mosquito traps are set within our city limits.
+If a mosquito pool tests positive, the city is notified and action is taken to notify residents.
 If a human case is reported in our city limits, the Tarrant County Health Department notifies us so that we may inform the public to take special precaution to protect themselves.

-The City of Bedford's Storm Water Department is responsible surveying our drainage areas for presence of mosquito larva and treating areas as needed on a monthly basis.
+The City of Bedford's Stormwater Division is responsible for surveying our drainage areas for presence of mosquito larva and treating areas as needed on a monthly basis.
 If mosquito larva is found, they will treat the stagnate water with products such as CoCo Bear, which is derived from coconut oil or Naturalar G30 and Vectolex CG granules.
 Any areas with live fish are not treated because the fish eat the mosquito larva.
 Creeks are stocked as needed with minnows from the health department to assist in mosquito control.
 They do not distribute the minnows to the public.

 Please call the Public Works Department for more information on our mosquito control program at 817-952-2200.